Endocrinology Unit with the Lipid laboratory

 At the unit we study the role of lipid metabolism in cardiometabolic diseases, in order to develop treatments for common national diseases such as obesity and lipid disorders.
 The unit is comprised of one wet laboratory and one clinical research center with four independent research groups.
 The groups lead their own projects but with a continuous collaboration within the unit.

 As an integral part of the Department of Medicine, Huddinge, the Endocrinology unit is studying the role of lipid metabolism in cardiometabolic diseases.
 Professor Mikael Rydén is heading the Unit of Endocrinology with the Lipid laboratory and Clinical Research Center.

 Lipid Laboratory and Clinical Research Center

-The unit is comprised by one fully equipped wet laboratory, called the Lipid laboratory, located in the NEO research building at Campus Flemingsberg and a Clinical Research Center at the adjacent Karolinska University Hospital, Huddinge.
+The unit is comprised by one fully equipped wet laboratory, called the Lipid laboratory, located in the Neo research building at KI Campus Flemingsberg and a Clinical Research Center at the adjacent Karolinska University Hospital, Huddinge.
 The Clinical Research Center is part of a core facility within the Strategic Research Programme in Diabetes.

 Our scientific mission is to study role of human white adipose tissue in common cardiometabolic diseases.
 We have a long-standing record as one of the world-leading groups in the field of human adipose tissue research.
 Altogether, the unit consists of four independent groups led by principal investigators with specific areas of interest, senior researchers, post-doctoral fellows, PhD students and technical staff.

 Cardio Metabolic Unit (CMU)

 The Cardio Metabolic Unit (CMU) is a research constellation, driving innovative and implementable research and education, closely integrated with specialized health care.
 In line with its translational approach, CMU is linked to the Department of Medicine in Huddinge and Department of Laboratory Medicine at Campus Flemingsberg, Karolinska Institutet.

 Head of Unit